 Points Versus Miles

 The differences between points and miles start from the way you earn them.

 You can earn airline miles through flying with that airline, of course.
 But the major carriers also have airline-specific credit cards – we call them co-branded cards – that can get you a big points bonus after spending a certain amount of money within a few months of opening the card.

 Meanwhile, credit card points come solely from … you guessed it, credit cards.
 Whether it's Chase, American Express, or Capital One, there are big names in this market of credit card points.
 These points have nothing to do with one specific airline you fly or buy flights from.
 Rather, it's all about getting that big points bonus after hitting a minimum spend requirement – with some bonus multipliers for purchases in categories like travel, dining, etc.

-Let’s take the Chase Sapphire Preferred Card as an example – a great points-earning credit card for beginners.
+Let's take the Chase Sapphire Preferred Card as an example – a great points-earning credit card for beginners.
 You earn 60,000 Chase Ultimate Rewards points after spending $4,000 within three months of opening the card.
-You’ll also earn 2x points per dollar for all travel and dining purchases, and 1x points per dollar on all other spending.
-The card’s $95 annual fee is not waived in the first year.
+You'll also earn 2x points per dollar for all travel and 3x point per dollar spent on dining purchases, and 1x points per dollar on all other spending.
+The card's $95 annual fee is not waived in the first year.

 So what are those points good for when it's time to book travel?
 And how are they different than airline miles?